 a.
 Bylaws

-Amendments to these bylaws may be made by a two-thirds majority vote of all eligible voting representatives, those casting votes by mail or electronic ballot or at any duly convened meeting of members, providing that the proposed amendment shall have been sent to each at least 30 days in advance of such balloting.
+Amendments to these bylaws may be made by a two-thirds majority vote of all those casting votes by mail or electronic ballot or at any duly convened meeting of members, providing that the proposed amendment shall have been sent to each at least 30 days in advance of such balloting.
 (Amended May 2009)

 [Replace phrase ‘eligible voting representative’ with the word ‘those’.]